 How to Sleep Better: A Guide to Restorative Sleep, Backed by Science

+The root of this problem isn’t a lack of motivation—it’s a lack of sleep.
 In our on the go, stress-filled lives, sleep often becomes the first casualty.
 Yet, it’s the one thing that can transform your energy, mental clarity, and emotional resilience.

 Understanding Sleep: It’s So Much More Than Just Rest

 Yet, sleep isn’t just about quantity—it’s about quality.
-And to improve the quality of your sleep, you need to understand the three key factors that govern it:
+And to improve the quality of your sleep, you need to understand the three key factors that govern it.

 The Three Key Factors That Govern Sleep